Faroito/Pac-man/lib/my/README.md

 ## Epitech library :

-I create this library at the beginning of my studies to learn how the C library was made.
-We use it now to replace all the small C fonctions.
+I created this library at the beginning of my studies to learn how the C library worked.
+We keep on using it now in all our projects as a replacement to all the small C fonctions.